 robert richardson a.s.c.

-His work in television, led Oliver Stone to hire Richardson to shoot both Salvador and Platoon.
-From there, he worked almost exclusively for Oliver Stone, filming Wall Street, Born on the Fourth of July and The Doors, while occasionally branching out to shoot films like John Sayles' Eight Men Out and City of Hope.
+Prior to regularly collaborating with well-known directors like Oliver Stone and Quentin Tarantino, Richardson served an apprenticeship shooting second unit on Repo Man while filming television documentaries for PBS and the BBC.
+His work in television led Stone to hire Richardson to shoot both Salvador and Platoon.
+From there, he worked almost exclusively with Stone, filming Wall Street, Born on the Fourth of July and The Doors, while occasionally branching out to shoot films like John Sayles' Eight Men Out and City of Hope.

 Richardson also shot Stone’s Natural Born Killers, Nixon and U-Turn.
 He then began collaborating with Martin Scorsese and Quentin Tarantino.
 Scorsese chose him as DP on 1999’s Bringing Out the Dead, while Tarantino snapped him up for Kill Bill, Vol. 1 and Kill Bill, Vol. 2.

 Richardson continued to make his mark as Tarantino’s DP on 2012’s Django Unchained and 2015’s The Hateful Eight, as well as on Ben Affleck's 2016 film Live By Night.
 He shot Director Andy Serkis’s 2017 Breathe starring Andrew Garfield and Claire Foy; 2018’s Adrift for Director Balthasar Kormakur starring Shailene Woodley and Sam Claflin for STX, and 2018’s A Private War for Director Matthew Heineman starring Rosamund Pike.
 Richardson then shot Tarantino’s 2020 hit Once Upon a Time in Hollywood, which starred Leonardo DiCaprio and Brad Pitt, and 2021’s Venom 2 for Sony/Director Andy Serkis.